iRICsolvers/GELATO_Rewrite_Documents/source/05_Update.rst

    : Handling of time steps in previous versions of GELATO

-| As shown in the figure, GELATO could output results at finer time steps than the time steps of the loaded calculation results by using the Output Frequency Increase Factor, but the following problems existed:
+| As shown in the figure, GELATO could output results at finer time steps than the time steps of the loaded calculation result by using the Output Frequency Increase Factor, but the following problems existed:

-- The initial time step of the loaded calculation results was not output.
+- The initial time step of the loaded calculation result was not output.
-- Changing the Output Frequency Increase Factor caused the time steps of the loaded calculation results and GELATO's time steps to not match.
+- Changing the Output Frequency Increase Factor caused the time steps of the loaded calculation result and GELATO's time steps to not match.

 | Due to the above specifications, the output intervals of tracers in GELATO were misaligned, and changing the Output Frequency Increase Factor resulted in different tracer tracking results.

 | Therefore, in GELATO ver2.x, the initial state can now be output to solve the above problems, and the tracer tracking results do not change even if the Output Frequency Increase Factor is changed.
 | The image below shows the handling of time steps in GELATO ver2.x.
-| The pink triangles indicate which time steps of the flow calculation results are used for the substance transport tracking calculation in GELATO.
+| The pink triangles indicate which time steps of the flow calculation result are used for the substance transport tracking calculation in GELATO.

 .. figure:: images/05/timestep_image_new.png
    :width: 50%